About Us

 Safeguarding Lead: John Snead

-Safeguarding Officer: Nigel Dennis
+Safeguarding Officer: Yuri Krylov

 Club Championship Controller: Nigel Smith

-Online Tournaments: John Wager
+Online Tournaments: Alex Jackson

 Our History